ydhdggd/TG-FILE-STORE-BOT/README.md

 ## Commands
 ```
 start - check bot alive
-broadcast - to broadcast a message to all STARLIGHT users
+broadcast - to broadcast a message to all BOT users
 ```

 ## Tools Used 🧰